dogweather/forkful/content/en/c/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a date in the future or past involves determining a specific date by adding or subtracting a certain number of days, months, or years from a given date.
-Programmers do this for tasks such as scheduling events, generating reminders, or handling expiration dates, making it an essential functionality in various applications, from calendaring systems to financial software.

 ## How to:
 While the C standard library does not provide direct functions for date arithmetic, you can manipulate dates using the `time.h` library, specifically working with the `time_t` data type and `struct tm`.
 Here's a simplified example of how to add days to the current date: